-Is it possible to exit the for loop in excel VBA before its maturity?
-The answer to this is absolute YES!
-Let’s say we have instructed the loop to run for 10 times and based on the condition given if the cell value or any other supplied criteria is successful then it has to exit the excel loop before its complete the full lop quota of 10.
-In this article, we will show you how to exit the loop based on the criteria’s given.
-Follow the article to learn about VBA Break For Loop.
+Let’s say we have instructed the loop to run for 10 times, and based on the condition given, if the cell value or any other supplied criteria is successful, then it has to exit the excel loop before it completes the full loop quota of 10.
+In this article, we will show you how to exit the loop based on the criteria given.

 Sub Exit_Loop() Dim K As Long For K = 1 To 10 Cells(K, 1).Value = K Next K End Sub